crexi-dev/sdet-task/projects/angular-ngrx-material-starter/README.md

 I have used BDD - Behavioral Driven Development framework approach to enhance reusability of steps and for ease of readability
 Thats why you will notice updates to package.json and cypress.json.
 I also have allure reports generated after test.
-The tests are written in BDD format and has Background before each scenario that will be executed to launch the webpage.
+The tests are written in BDD format.
 I have used pageLocators folder for all the locators.
 You will notice ,I have used JSON files in fixtures for data management.
 Ideally working with devloper's to have `data-test` tag makes test robust.